 What is the time frame for local redistricting?

 - The Loudoun County Board of Supervisors has begun the process of planning for the 2021 Local Redistricting.

-- The release of census data has been delayed due to the COVID-19 pandemic; it is expected to be released by September 30, 2021.
-County staff can begin to develop possible scenarios once data have been released by the Census Bureau.
-These scenarios will then be brought to the board for consideration and will be available for the public to review and comment in the Fall of 2021.
+- Now that census data has been released, county staff have begun to develop possible scenarios.
+These scenarios will be brought to the Board for consideration and will be available for the public to review and comment in the fall of 2021.